-Born in Kansas City, Missouri in 1909, Ben Webster grew up playing violin, piano and saxophone.
+Born in Kansas City, Missouri, in 1909, Ben Webster grew up playing violin, piano and saxophone.
 He settled on the tenor sax in 1930, influenced by idol Coleman Hawkins.
-After performing professionally throughout the early '30s, including with famed jazz musician Fletcher Henderson (he also collaborated with Henderson later in the decade), Webster began playing with Duke Ellington.
+After performing professionally throughout the early '30s with famed jazz artists like Fletcher Henderson (he collaborated with Henderson later in the decade, as well), Webster began playing with Duke Ellington.
 He became Ellington's first full-time leading tenor soloist in 1940.
-Heavy drinking interrupted Webster's career, but he went on to record with Art Tatum in the 1950s.
+Heavy drinking interrupted Webster's career, but he went on to record with Art Tatum in the '50s.
 Webster lived and worked in Europe from 1964 until his death in 1973.

 Born in Kansas City, Missouri, on March 27, 1909, Benjamin Francis Webster was raised by his mother, Mayme, and great aunt, Agnes Johnson.
 Webster learned to play the violin in grade school and later taught himself the piano.
 The latter provided work during his teenage years, playing in silent film theaters in both Kansas City and Texas.
 When he ran out of money, he'd return home.

 Introduced to the saxophone in the late 1920s, Webster soon wedded himself to the instrument.
 Kansas City in the 1930s was an incubator for budding jazz musicians like Count Basie and Lester Young.
 Amongst this influence, Webster honed his craft with numerous jazz and blues artists, including Fletcher Henderson.